Identity Infrastructure for the Physical World

 • Identity infrastructure for physical products

-• A persistent registry and verification layer
+• A Persistent registry and state reference layer

 • A signal source that other systems can reference